o2r-project/api/docs/compendium/bindings.md

 ## Create a new binding

-When creating a new _Executable Research Compendium_ (ERC), authors will reach the "Create bindings section".
+When creating a new compendium, authors will reach the "Create bindings section".
 Each purpose has own needs.

 `POST /api/v1/binding`